Danny Mills

-Daniel John Mills (born 18 May 1977) is an English former professional footballer best known for his time at Leeds United.
-His main position was right-back, though he could also play as a centre-back.
-On 7 August 2009, he announced his retirement from the game at the age of 32 due to an ongoing knee injury.
+Daniel John Mills (born 18 May 1977) is an English former professional footballer, his main position was right-back, though he could also play as a centre-back.

+He earned 19 caps for the England national team and was starting right-back in the five games that England played in the 2002 FIFA World Cup.
+He retired in 2009 from the game at the age of 32 due to an ongoing knee injury.

 Club career

 Early career

 Mills began his career with Norwich City after coming through their youth system.
 He was unable to establish a regular place in the side and moved to Charlton Athletic in March 1998 and helped them win promotion to the Premier League via the play-offs, playing in their dramatic win over Sunderland in the play-off final, winning 7–6 on penalties after a 4–4 draw.

 Leeds United

 In June 1999, Mills signed for Leeds United in a £4.1 million transfer.
-He played a part in helping Leeds reach the 2000-01 UEFA Champions League Semi-final.
-Mills' Champions League debut came in Leeds' 4–0 defeat by Barcelona at the Nou Camp.
+He played a part in helping Leeds reach the 2000–01 UEFA Champions League Semi-final.
+Mills' Champions League debut came in Leeds' 4–0 defeat by Barcelona at the Camp Nou.

-Mills spent the 2003–04 season on loan at Middlesbrough, where he played in the 2004 Football League Cup Final to help Middlesbrough to their first ever major trophy.
+Mills spent the 2003–04 season on loan at Middlesbrough, where he played in the 2004 Football League Cup final to help Middlesbrough to their first ever major trophy.

 Following relegation from the Premier League at the end of 2003–04, Leeds could no longer afford to retain Mills' services, and he moved to Manchester City on a free transfer in the close season, signing a five-year contract.
 As part of his severance package with Leeds, Mills continued to receive part of his wages from the Yorkshire club for the duration of his original Leeds contract.
 Mills often said that he would've liked to go back to Leeds again (along with Olivier Dacourt), but this never materialised.
 Mills has been seen at Leeds games with his son after the club's relegation to the Football League Championship.